AliElSaleh/RiftBuild/How To/Reference.md

 ```
 Notice how `%` was not present in the `asan` and `mode` if statement.
 This is because we search all variables whether it be a user made build file variable or a command line argument, therefore to save on typing and to simplify the syntax, the `%` or `$` is optional.

-**Built-in internal variables** all start with `_`.
+**Built-in internal variables**: `&` is what marks them, and the name itself is case insensitive.
 Run `riftbuild --internals` to see the full list with live values on your machine.
 The highlights:

 | Variable | Expands to |
 |----------|-----------|